 The second stage of the interpretative argument involves the inferences about the universe score made from the observed score.
 Any test contains only a sample of all of the items that could potentially appear on the test.
 The universe score is the hypothetical score a student would be expected to receive if the entire universe of test questions could be administered.
 Two major requirements for validity at the generalization stage are: (1) the sample of items administered on the test is representative of the universe of possible items and (2) the number of items on the test is large enough to control for random measurement error.
-The first requirement entails a major commitment during the test development process to ensure content validity is upheld and test specifications are met.
+The first requirement validity is upheld and test specifications are met.
 For the second requirement, estimates of test reliability and the standard error of measurement are key components to demonstrating that random measurement error is controlled.